chriskonnertz/string-calc/README.md

 * Add function for 7E-10 numbers?
 * Make injectable grammar checker?
 * Make exceptions (way more) verbose?
+* Make two operate() methods, for binary and unary operations?

 ## The term